Watt-AI/vs-coderun-server/README.md

 export CR_CONTAINER_NAME=<container_name>
 ```

-Alternatively, edit the `set_envs.sh` script with your desired environment variables and then
+Alternatively, copy/customize one of the files in `envs/` script with your desired environment variables and then
-execute `source set_envs.sh` to set the variables.
+execute `source <filename>.sh` to set the variables.
+This is better as you will have a clear record of the variables.
-3. **Dependencies:** the deploy script looks for a `requirements.txt`
-   file in `CR_PROJECT_DIR`.
-The dependencies listed in this file
-   are installed via pip while building the docker image.

-4. **Setup script:** From within `vs-coderun-server/`, execute
+3. **Setup script:** From within `vs-coderun-server/`, execute
 ```shell
 sh setup_coderun.sh
 ```
 This script builds the docker image with any dependencies then
 installs the VSCode python extensions.
-For performance reasons,
-the build involves compiling python from scratch.
-This can take
+Installing the python dependencies can take some time.
-a few minutes.

-5. **Startup script:** Start the server by running
+4. **Startup script:** Start the server by running
 ```shell
 sh run.sh
 ```